 My husband is Joe (Yes we are Mary and Joseph).
 We have two beautiful girls together, Sierra – 25 and Nikita – 32 she and Jared gave us our first grandchild, Kalani who joined this world in 2020.
 Joe and I are life long residents to Ocean City and love it here.
 Although we’ve ventured out to try other places, including Canada, we’ve always found ourselves making our way back to OC.
 The ocean and everything that comes with it is in our blood and we can’t see ourselves any place there isn’t a massive body of water.
 Our girls and I came to Cornerstone in 1997.
 Sierra being only 11 months old didn’t have much of a say in where we would go however, after long prayer and church hopping to find the right church for us, Nikita and I settled on Cornerstone.
 We stumbled across a sign advertising for Sunday morning services inside the department store I once shopped and worked in.
 Curiosity got the best of us, I suppose.
 We attended that first weekend in December and I wasn’t turned off completely by CS but not convinced either, Nikita, on the other hand, was sure this was our new church.
 I decided to give it a second chance to see what she saw and I was missing, I was convinced and we’ve been here ever since.
-In the fall of 2008 as we were sending Nikita off to school in Florida, for her first year at PBAU, God did his work on Joe and he joined us on Sunday mornings stating,”Someone has to fill Niki’s shoes”, what ever works, and he’s been coming ever since.
+In the fall of 2008 as we were sending Nikita off to school in Florida, for her first year at PBAU, God did his work on Joe and he joined us on Sunday mornings stating, “Someone has to fill Niki’s shoes”, what ever works, and he’s been coming ever since.
 Now, as “empty nesters” Joe and I continue to attend with the seats around us, and our hearts a little emptier on most mornings.